NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/linkit/README.txt

 ============

 Linkit provides an easy interface for internal linking.
-Linkit links to nodes, users, files and terms by default, using an autocomplete field.
+Linkit links to nodes, users, managed files and terms by default, using an autocomplete field.
 Linkit has two major advantages over traditional linking

  1. The user does not have to copy or remember a URL